Tooth worm

-The idea of a tooth worm is a theory of the cause of dental caries, periodontitis and toothaches.
+The idea of a tooth worm is a hypothesis of the cause of dental caries, periodontitis and toothaches.
 Once widespread, the belief is now obsolete, having been superseded by more scientific rationales.
 It was supposed that the disease was caused by small worms resident within the tooth, eating it away.

 History

 The origins of the belief are wrapped in obscurity.
 A prominent early mention, a Babylonian cuneiform tablet titled "The Legend of the Worm" (sometimes erroneously dated to Sumerian times), recounts how the tooth worm drinks the blood and eats the roots of the teeth – causing caries and periodontitis: